Revisiting and Generalizing the Dual Iteration for Static and Robust Output-Feedback Synthesis: Conclusions

 \section{Conclusions}

 We demonstrate that the dual iteration, together with linear fractional representation framework, is a powerful and flexible tool to tackle various challenging and interesting non-convex controller synthesis problems especially if compared to other heuristic approaches such as the classical D-K iteration.
 The iteration, as introduced in \cite{Iwa97} for the design of stabilizing static output-feedback controllers, heavily relies on the elimination lemma.
-We extend those ideas to the synthesis of static $H_\infty$, static $H_2$ and robust $H_\infty$ output-feedback controllers in a common fashion.
-As the icing on the cake, we demonstrate in terms of a missile autopilot design example, that a seamless extension to robust gain-scheduling output-feedback $H_\infty$ design is possible as well.
+We extend those ideas to the synthesis of static $H_\infty$ and robust $H_\infty$ output-feedback controllers in a common fashion.
+As the icing on the cake, we demonstrate in terms of a missile autopilot design example, that a seamless extension to robust gain-scheduling output-feedback $H_\infty$-design is possible as well.

-Since the underlying elimination lemma is not applicable for numerous non-convex design problems, such as multi-objective controller design, we also provide a novel interpretation of the individual steps of the dual iteration.
-The latter interpretation can help to extend the dual iteration for such situations as well.
-This is exemplified by considering the synthesis of static output-feedback $H_\infty$ controllers, which guarantee that the closed-loop poles are contained in an a priori specified LMI region.
+Since the underlying elimination lemma is not applicable for numerous non-convex design problems, such as multi-objective controller design, we also provide a novel alternative interpretation of the individual steps of the dual iteration.
+We demonstrate that the latter interpretation allows for the extension of the dual iteration for such situations as well.

 Future research could be devoted to extensions of the dual iteration to robust output-feedback design based on more elaborate analysis results.
 Precisely, analysis results based on parameter-dependent Lyapunov functions or on integral quadratic constraints with dynamic multipliers.
 It would also be very interesting and fruitful to extend the iteration for static or robust output-feedback design for hybrid and switched systems.